caffeidine/catalyst/docs/getting-started/running_tests.md

 ## Next Steps

-Now that you know how to run tests, you can explore more configuration options in the [Configuration](../configuration.md) section.
+Now that you know how to run tests, explore the [Schema Reference](../reference/schema.md) for all available options.